How the Unit works

 Learning the instruments

 Before you begin in earnest you will probably be required to learn how to operate some of the instruments.
-The responsible Unit officer (usually Mohamed Jaffer, Brandon Weber, or Miranda Waldron) will assign specific tasks to you and will sit with you at the instrument until he/she judges that you are safe to be left alone.
+The responsible Unit officer (usually Mohamed Jaffer, Nasheeta hanief, or Miranda Waldron) will assign specific tasks to you and will sit with you at the instrument until he/she judges that you are safe to be left alone.
 During this phase of your learning you should make sure that your instructor is available whenever you need to book the instrument.
 After you have had some experience and are able to operate the instrument safely and competently, you will be allowed to book the instrument whenever you please.
 If you have previous experience on an instrument of the type you wish to use, all you will need to do is take note of the conventions and practices of the Unit and convince one of the Unit officers that you are competent.
 After that you are welcome to book the instrument whenever you need it.

 If you know how to use the preparation instruments you may, of course, prepare your own specimens.
 The Unit does however offer a SEM sample preparation service which includes critical point drying, mounting and sputter coating.
 We encourage users to prepare their own TEM samples, under supervision of either Mohamed Jaffer or Nasheeta Hanief.